Afrikaans literature: The adversary within

-Jack Cope, however, argued that the situation was more complex that Brink suggested.
+Jack Cope, however, argued that the situation was more complex than Brink suggested.
 While a number of writers in Afrikaans were, "on the right wing", and were even thought to be members of the secret society known as the Broederbond, others were what was often termed, "cultural nationalists"; men and women who were firmly opposed to racial discrimination, but were terrified to, "cut the umbilical cord and face up to the loneliness of full creative independence."
 Cope also said that there were many Afrikaans, "writers of genuine insight who firmly believe themselves to be good patriots and conformers (Nationalists and Calvinists) but whose work turn on its head their own system of comfortable assumptions".
 Many other writers in Afrikaans were, according to Brink, "torn between attachment to their language, situation, and people on the one hand and their desire to bring about innovations, which are rejected or misunderstood.
 The writers find themselves too far ahead of their people and may become isolated, aliens in their own land - the fate of Eugène Marais."

 Others, such as the Afrikaans poet Breyten Breytenbach, did speak out and, as a result, faced long prison terms under trumped up charges, as described in Breytenbach's ironically titled memoir True Confessions of an Albino Terrorist.

 Breytenbach was incarcerated between 1975 and 1982 for high treason and for violating the Prohibition of Mixed Marriages Act and The Immorality Act by marrying a French woman of Vietnamese descent in Paris.
 According to André Brink, Breytenbach was retried in June 1977 on fanciful charges that among other things, he had planned a submarine attack by the Soviet Navy on the prison at Robben Island through the conspiratorial "Okhela Organisation."
 In the end, the judge found him guilty only of having smuggled letters and poems out of jail for which he was fined $50.

 During his imprisonment, Breytenbach wrote the poem, Ballade van ontroue bemindes ("Ballade of Unfaithful Lovers").
 Inspired by François Villon's Ballade des Dames du Temps Jadis, Breytenbach compared Afrikaner political dissident poets Peter Blum, Ingrid Jonker, and himself to unfaithful lovers, who had betrayed Afrikaans poetry by taking leave of it.

 In a 1978 talk before the students at the University of Stellenbosch, novelist Jan Rabie said, "I cannot speak for the sum of thinking people, I only can say that I wonder if there remains a writer in the country who still has any respect for our government's apartheid policy."
 Rabie also spoke of a, "growing cleavage between the government and the intellectuals."